AzeematRaji/ersilia-outreachy/README.md

 y_pred_svm_prob = svm_model.predict_proba(x_test)[:, 1]
 ```

-#### Evaluating how each model performed and the AUROC score:
+- AUROC Comparison & Observations using confusion matrix

-_xgboost model trained with ersilia embeddings_
+  - _xgboost model trained with ersilia embeddings_

+    - AUROC score: 0.7078
-AUROC score = 0.7078 and model performance is generally good.
+    - Model performance is generally good.

-_Random forest model trained with fingerprints descriptors_
+  - _Random forest model trained with fingerprints descriptors_

+    - AUROC score: 0.7162
-AUROC score = 0.7162 and model classification is not good, misclassified more non-bioavailable compounds as bioavailable.
+    - Model classification is not good, misclassified more non-bioavailable compounds as bioavailable.

+  - _svm model trained with fingerprints descriptor_

+    - AUROC score: 0.7378
+    - Despite higher AUROC, classification performance was poor, misclassified more non-bioavailable compounds as bioavailable.

+Confusion matrix and visualization results can be found in **/notebooks/model_validation.ipynb**

+### Apply models to public dataset

+A new drug molecule dataset, HIA_Hou, was downloaded for prediction using the trained models.
+This dataset was selected because it also belongs to the ADME task category.

+- _xgboost model trained with ersilia embeddings_
+  - AUC Score: 0.7975
+  - Classification is fairly better when compared to other two models

+- _Random forest model trained with fingerprints descriptors_
+  - AUC Score: 0.8228
+  - Classification is not good, it correctly classified many non-bioavailable compounds but struggled with bioavailable ones.

 _svm model trained with fingerprints descriptor_

-AUROC score = 0.7378 but model classification is poor, misclassified more non-bioavailable compounds as bioavailable and vice versa.
+  - AUC Score: 0.8688
+  - Classified non-bioavailable compounds very well but misclassified almost all bioavailable ones.

-Confusion matrix and visualization results can be found in /notebooks/model_validation.ipynb
+Confusion matrix, AUROC scores and visualization results can be found in **/notebooks/model_validation.ipynb**

-#### Apply models to public dataset

-Downloaded a new drug molecules dataset _HIA_Hou_ for prediction using my models because both datasets are for an ADME task:

-_xgboost model trained with ersilia embeddings_ : AUC Score: 0.7975 but classification is fairly better when compared to other two models

-_Random forest model trained with fingerprints descriptors_ : AUC Score: 0.8228, model classification is suboptimal, as it misclassified many non-bioavailable compounds as bioavailable.

-_svm model trained with fingerprints descriptor_ : AUC Score: 0.8688 but model exhibited poor classification performance.

 ### Conclusion

-XGBoost model trained with descriptors using ersilia compound embeddings performed better considering the AUROC score and how well the model classified bioavailables and non bioavailables.
+Among the models tested, the XGBoost model trained with Ersilia compound embeddings stood out, not just in terms of a solid AUROC score, but more importantly in its balanced classification performance across both bioavailable and non-bioavailable compounds.
+This shows the value of using rich, pretrained molecular representations for ADME-related predictions, where biological activity, chemical and structural properties are crucial.

+Although other models like Random Forest and SVM showed higher AUROC scores on datasets, they lacked consistent classification accuracy, especially in distinguishing bioavailable compounds, a key priority for drug development tasks.

+This project shows that using the right features for drug data, along with strong machine learning models, can improve predictions.
+It also highlights the importance of looking beyond just accuracy, especially when the data is imbalanced, like in many biomedical tasks.